rahrajlat/astro-airflow-hackathon/README.md

 Airflow 3.3.
 Instead of moving data between systems, its DAG moves a real machine through the world—carefully, visibly, and with a human in command.

-The rover advances one motor pulse at a time and checks its ultrasonic sensor before every move.
+During exploration, the rover advances in batches of three motor pulses and checks its ultrasonic sensor before each batch.
 When it reaches an obstacle, it stops, captures a photograph, and sends the image and distance telemetry to a local vision model.
 The model explains what it sees and recommends a response, but it cannot move the rover.
 An Airflow HITL task holds the mission until a human flight director reviews the evidence and chooses what happens next.

 Airflow is more than the scheduler behind the demo.
-The DAG defines the safety sequence, XCom stores the rover's outbound path, task logs preserve the mission record, and branch dependencies ensure that no physical action can bypass human approval.
-After the chosen maneuver, the rover reverses its recorded steps and returns to base.
+The DAG defines the safety sequence, XCom stores an outbound count, task logs preserve the mission record, and branch dependencies require human approval for the exploration DAG’s post-detection movement.
+After the chosen maneuver, a return task uses the recorded count to attempt an open-loop return toward base.

 A focused Airflow plugin turns a five-inch Raspberry Pi touchscreen into the Flight Director Console.
 It shows the rover image, sensor readings, and AI